-Are you exploring to know how to Drive Stick to think driving a car with a hand-operated transmission, also known as a stick shift, is difficult.
+Are you wondering to know how to Drive Stick to think driving a car with a hand-operated transmission, also known as a stick shift, is difficult?
 It’s not; notwithstanding the nervousness and fears, it inspires in acquiring drivers (and even experienced drivers who have never had to read).

 How to Drive Stick Manually

 New to the stick-shift game?
 Don’t be intimidated!
 It’ll take less experience than you think to master the hand-operated transmission, and quickly you’ll be rolling on your own.
 But are you attempt to drive a hand-operated -transmission vehicle, there are six basic questions to do that will significantly increase how fast you’ll learn and wherewith safe you are during the process:

 - Once you’re in the driver’s position, make sure the vehicle’s pressure brake is on.

 - Get common with the pattern of your vehicle’s shifter by discussing the owner’s manual.
 On the largest floor shifters, a grid of sequential numbers—called the shift design—can be found atop the shift-lever knob or on the face of the dashboard.
 The shift guide shows you the location of each gear and the order you must move the lever through as you accelerate and decelerate—the first property being the lowest and used for starting from rest.

 - Look below at the three accelerators on the floor.
 On the left is the clutch.
 The center pedal is the brake.
 And on the right is the accelerator or accelerator.

 - Push the clutch pedal in beside your left foot, hold it down, and move the lever in perpetuity through the gears, from the lowest property to the highest, and then from highest to lowest.
 Now do it again, but after sliding the lever into the next bag, release the clutch.
 Then depress the clutch and move the vehicle to the next gear, release the grip, and so on.
 These are the movements you will use when you’re driving.